0xSero/partisia-docs/docs/node-operations/reader-node-on-vps.md

 ### Pull docker image

-The guide assumes the node is run using the `docker-compose`.
+The guide assumes the node is run using `docker-compose`.

 Start by creating a directory `pbc` and add a file named `docker-compose.yml`.